aws-samples/step-functions-workflows-collection/webhook-provider/README.md

 ## How it works

-When an event that matches the configured filter conditions is triggered, the step function handles the flow of retrieving event data and validates if the customer has set up a webhook subscription.
-If a valid subscription exists, it prepares the webhook call, queues the call, and updates the webhook call entry in DynamoDB.
+When an event that matches the configured filter conditions is triggered, the step function handles the flow of retrieving event data and validates if the customer has set up a webhook subscription for the event.
+If a valid subscription exists, it prepares the webhook call, queues the call, and updates the webhook call entry in DynamoDB.The queue entry triggers a lambda function that calls the webhook.
+The retry interval and count along with backoff settings can be configured.

 ## Image